compprog-lecture-tools/fun-contest-2023/cp23/hpi-fun2/rattlegang/notes.md

 ## Problem

-Given a 3-regular bipartite Graph with 6 <= n <=10^4 vertices, find the size of the biggest matching.
+Given a 3-regular bipartite Graph with 6 <= n <=10^4 vertices, find the size of the maximum matching.

 ## Solution